LaunchCodeEducation/csharp-web-dev-curriculum/content/assignments/hello-world/start-coding.md

 lastMod: copy edits and links for the debugger added, created separate page for this section
 ---

-Make the program print out the string `Hello, World!`.
-Edit the code in the `SayHelloClass` class, within the `SayHello()` method.
+According to the tests we just ran, we expected the string `Hello, World!` to be printed.
+Edit the code in the `SayHelloClass` class, within the `SayHello()` method to reflect this.
 Verify your code with the auto-grading tests.

   {{% notice orange "Warning" "rocket" %}}
    The auto-grading tests are VERY exacting.
 A difference of a single character will result in a failed test.
 The tests are also case-sensitive.
 You’ll need to pay attention to detail to correctly complete your assignments.